Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Related Works

-The energy efficient resource allocation design in CRNs and cognitive cellular networks is still not well investigated.
-Wang \emph{et al.} in \cite{wang2015energy} considered an OFDM-based CRNs and investigated the energy efficient design by taking channel uncertainty into consideration.
-Xie \emph{et al.} \cite{xie2012energy} proposed a new cognitive cellular network architecture of both macrocells and femtocells.
-They utilized game theoretic approaches to investigate the energy efficient research allocation in such a heterogeneous network.
-Although there are several other works in this context \cite{bayhan2013scheduling,bedeer2015energy}, they are more or less the same in the sense that the end users are assumed to have CR capabilities; the design knobs are mainly physical layer power control and subcarrier allocation; and the EE measurement is in the form of the ratio of overall rate to overall power consumption.
-However, their power consumption model is too simplistic if they assume end users have cognitive radios as the spectrum sensing and channel switching would contribute significant amount of power consumption.
-On the other hand, they only consider resource allocation in the one-hop communication scheme, which may fall short in the efficient resource utilization compared to the multi-hop communication paradigm.
+The EE design in CRNs and CRN-enabled networks is still in its infancy.
+Amongst the limited works, Wang \emph{et al.} in \cite{wang2015energy} considered an OFDM-based CRNs and investigated the EE design by taking channel uncertainty into consideration.
+Xie \emph{et al.} \cite{xie2012energy} proposed a new cognitive cellular network architecture consisting of macrocells and femtocells.
+They utilized game theoretic approaches to investigate the energy efficient resource allocation.
+There are other similar works in this context \cite{bayhan2013scheduling,bedeer2015energy}, but they all bear two critical limitations: (i) end devices are assumed to have CR capabilities which in nature is not energy efficient due to the tedious spectrum sensing; (ii) the EE measurement is the ratio of overall rate to overall power consumption, which is in the ``sum-to-sum'' form.
+To cope with the first challenge, a cognitive capacity harvesting network (CCHN) was proposed in \cite{ding2017cognitive} and its basics are discussed in Section II.
+Under this architecture, Ding \emph{et al.} \cite{ding2018session,ding2017smart} and Liu \emph{et al.} \cite{liu2016energy,liu2015energy} developed protocols to achieve higher throughput and energy efficiency for lightweight end devices.

-In this work, we leverage a multi-hop CRN integrated with the cellular network and herein explore how to maximize users' EE.
-This architecture was previously shown in \cite{ding2017cognitive} as an effective approach in many folds to using the CR technology with existing wireless technologies.
-We anticipate this research will further expand our knowledge horizon by investigating user-level EE design in the era of IoT.
+In this work, we exploit the CCHN-enabled OFDM access system to maximize energy efficiency of battery-powered IoT devices.
+We characterize the network EE using the summation of end devices' EE, and model the problem under a novel idea - ``energy shift'' from battery-powered devices to grid-powered ones.